phwashresources/phwashresources.github.io/_pillars/wash-in-schools.md

     <br/><br/>
     The implementation of WaSH in Schools (WinS) and Day Care Centers uses the Three Star Approach to effectively help schools to meet the minimum standard for WaSH in learning institutions.
     <br/><br/>
     The Department of Education (DepEd) School Based Management (SBM) is used as the main mode of implementation for managing and rolling out the program component.
-In addition, NGO partners are using schools as entry points for their intervention to ensure that children have access to soap and water for handWaSHing; safe water for drinking; gender segregated toilets; and access to functional WaSHing facilities.
+In addition, NGO partners are using schools as entry points for their intervention to ensure that children have access to soap and water for handwashing; safe water for drinking; gender segregated toilets; and access to functional washing facilities.
     <br/><br/>
     In line with the overall PhATS strategy, local investments are promoted as well as inter-sectoral collaboration and community involvement by including WaSH in School Improvement Plans and Annual Investment Plans.
 This helps schools prioritize WaSH by providing a pathway for meeting national standards.
     <br/><br/>